Voters in Kansas decide to keep abortion legal in the state, rejecting an amendment

 Kansas was the first state to vote on abortion rights since the U.S. Supreme Court handed down its ruling in Dobbs v.
 Jackson's Women's Health Organization.

-The vote, for now, preserves access to abortion in Kansas and serves as a rebuke to the regional trend of states significantly restricting access.
-Since the overturning of Roe v.
-Wade, Kansas has become an abortion destination for people from other states.
+"The people of Kansas have spoken," said Rachel Sweet, campaign manager for the group.
+"They think that abortion should be safe, legal and accessible in the state of Kansas."

+This year, a record number of abortion questions will be on state ballots, and many are asking Kansas' decision Tuesday will be an indicator of what is to come.

-Supporters argued the amendment was necessary to correct what they say was the Kansas Supreme Court's overreach in striking down some of the state's previous abortion restrictions in 2019.
+In the lead-up to the vote, supporters of the amendment argued that it was necessary to correct what they say was the Kansas Supreme Court's overreach in striking down some of the state's previous abortion restrictions in 2019.

 Opponents argued that the amendment would set state lawmakers up to pursue a total abortion ban.